Mixing & Mastering

 Hendy Amps Michelangelo XL

-Cranborne Audio HE2 EQ
+Cranborne Audio Carnaby HE2

 BEFORE & AFTER MIXING & MASTERING DEMOS

-Stereo VS Binaural Stereo 1
+Stereo VS Binaural 1

-Stereo VS Binaural Stereo 2
+Stereo VS Binaural 2

-Stereo VS Binaural Stereo 3
+Stereo VS Binaural 3

 Acoustic